Making our team more scalable

 Like with any change, how carefully planned and how sensitive you might be about rolling it out, we can still drop the ball.
 If that happens, please don’t hesitate to let us know right away: what went wrong, and what is your need or expectation.
 That will be useful to help us iron out the final kinks and get you back on track as quickly as possible.

 More and more small to medium size SaaS companies are discovering that doing DevOps yourself up to a certain point just slows them down.
-They find their way to Skyscrapers with our SRE-as-a-Service offering and we need to scale to cover this.
+They find their way to Skyscrapers with our Devops-as-a-Service offering and we need to scale to cover this.
 These changes enable us to scale the team, increase the quality of our work and offer more services and expertise.

 Do you have any concerns, questions or remarks?
 As usual talk to Frederik or your Customer Lead.